getyourguide/web-pairing-kit-associate/README.md

 We will develop a web application with the idea of getting to know your knowledge of different topics.

-The excerice will have two parts.
+The exercise will have two parts.

 - Take-home exercise
 - Live-pairing exercise